-Zebrafish strains and embryo maintenance
+Zebrafish strains and embryos maintenance

 Zebrafish maintenance was carried out under standard laboratory conditions in the zebrafish facility at Smith Cardiovascular Research Institute.
-Embryos were grown at 28-31°C in egg water and staged as described previously (Kimmel et al., 1995).
-The following wild-type, mutant and transgenic lines were used: (wild type) AB/TL; (mutant) tdgfltz57/+ (a generous gift from Lilianna Solnica-Krezel's lab in Washington University in St. Louis, MO, USA); (transgenic) $Tg(sox17:GFP)^{s870}$, $Tg(sox17:DsRed)^{s903}Tg(h2afva:$ h2afva-mCherry)^{tud7}, Tg(ubb:GFP-Smad2)^{sfc16}.
-Tg(sox17:GFP)^{s870} and Tg(sox17:DsRed)^{s903} (Chung and Stainier, 2008; Mizoguchi et al., 2008) and Tg(h2afva:h2afva-mCherry)^{tud7} (Knopf et al., 2011) have been previously described.
-To construct Tg(ubb:GFP-Smad2)sfc16, transgene plasmid mTol2ubiq:GFP-Smad2 was created by separate PCR amplification of the ubiquitin promoter and GFP ORF and then cloned into pmTol2-ef1a: Venus-Smad2 (gift from Steve Harvey, Wellcome Trust/CR-UK Gurdon Institute and Department of Zoology, The University of Cambridge, Cambridge, UK) cut with EcoRV and AgeI to remove the efla promoter and Venus ORF.
-Tg(ubb:GFP-Smad2)sfc16 was created by injecting 20 pg of the transgene plasmid DNA along with 100 pg of Tol2 transposase mRNA at the one-cell stage.
-Injected embryos were then sorted by fluorescence on day 0, raised to adulthood, and then screened for founders by outcrossing to wild type.
-Please refer to Table S2 for a full list of strains used in this study.
+Embryos were grown at 28-31°C in egg water and staged as described previously (Kimmel et al. 1995).
+The following wild-type (WT), mutant and transgenic lines were used: (WT) AB/TL; (mutant) $tdgf1^{tz57/+}$ (a generous gift from Lilianna Solnica-Krezel lab in Washington University in St. Louis); (transgenic) $Tg(sox17:GFP)^{s870}$, $Tg(sox17:DsRed)^{s903}Tg(h2afva:h2afva-mCherry)^{tud7}$, $Tg(ubb: GFP-Smad2)^{sfc16}$. $Tg(sox17:GFP)^{s870}$ and $Tg(sox17:DsRed)^{s903}$ have been previously described (Chung and Stainier 2008; Mizoguchi et al. 2008). $Tg(h2afva:h2afva-mCherry)^{tud7}$ has been previously described (Knopf et al. 2011).
+To construct $Tg(ubb:GFP-Smad2)^{sfc16}$, transgene plasmid mTol2-ubiq:GFP-Smad2 was created by separate PCR amplification of the ubiquitin promoter and GFP ORF and then cloned into pmTol2-ef1a:Venus-Smad2 (gift from Steve Harvey) cut with EcoRV and Agel to remove the ef1a promoter and Venus ORF. $Tg(ubb:GFP-Smad2)^{sfc16}$ was created by injecting 20 pg of the transgene plasmid DNA along with 100 pg of Tol2 transposase mRNA at the one cell stage.
+Injected embryos were then sorted by fluorescence on d0, raised to adulthood, and then screened for founders by outcrossing to wild-type.

-Maternal zygotic tdgf1 mutant generation
+Maternal zygotic tdgf1 mutants.

-To create maternal zygotic tdgf1 mutants, tdgf1 ros^{27/+} parents were in-crossed, and all embryos were injected with tdgf1 mRNA so that homozygous embryos could survive.
-Genotyping was performed according to established protocols (Hashimoto et al., 2000; Pogoda et al., 2000).
+To create maternal zygotic tdgf1 mutants, tdgf1^{tz57/+} parents were in-crossed, and all embryos were injected with tdgf1 mRNA so that homozygous embryos could survive.
+Genotyping was performed according to established protocols (Hashimoto et al. 2000 and Pogoda et al. 2000).

-RNA expression construct and morpholino generation
+RNA expression constructs and morpholinos

 Capped messenger RNA was synthesized using the mMESSAGE mMACHINE kit (Ambion).
-The following expression plasmids were used in this study: acvr1ba in pCS2 (pCS2-acvr1ba-tBFP), full-length zebrafish sox32 in pCS2 (pCS2-sox32; Chung and Stainier, 2008), ndr1 and ndr2 in pCS2 independently and GFP-UTRN in pCS2.
-The sox32 MO was designed to target the translation initiation site and was used at 2 ng (5'-CCTCCTCAGTGTTTATTTCGCTCAT-3'). ndr1 MO (5'-ATGTCAAATCAAGGTAATAATCCAC-3') and ndr2 MO (5'-GCGACTCCCGAGCGTGTGCATGATG-3') were used at 4 ng.
-MOs targeting aplnra (5'-CGGTGTATTCCGGCGTTGGCTCCAT-3') and aplnrb (5'-CAGAGAAGTTGTTTGTCATGTGCTC-3') were injected at the one-cell stage at 1 ng or 0.5 ng, respectively.
-Please refer to Table S2 for a full list of constructs used in this study.
+The following expression plasmids were used in this study: acvr1ba in pCS2 (pCS2-acvr1batBFP), full-length zebrafish sox32 in pCS2 (pCS2-sox32; Chung and Stainier, 2008), ndr1 and ndr2 in pCS2 independently and GFP-UTRN in pCS2.
+The sox32 MO was designed to target the translation initiation site and was used at 2 ng (5'-CCTCCTCAGTGTTTATTTCGCTCAT-3'). ndr1 MO (5'-ATGTCAAATCAAGGTAATAATCCAC-3') MO (5'and ndr2 GCGACTCCCGAGCGTGTGCATGATG-3') were used at 4ng.
+MOs targeting aplnra (5'-CGGTGTATTCCGGCGTTGGCTCCAT-3') and apInrb (5'-CAGAGAAGTTGTTGTCATGTGCTC-3') were injected at the one-cell stage at 1 ng or 0.5 ng, respectively.